oscarteran/oscarteran/README.md

 My name is Oscar and i'm Data Scientist in progress.

 I study Geophysical Engineering at the UNAM, in Mexico City.
-In this repository you find some examples of the codes i have written throughout my years of study.
+In this page you find some examples of the codes i have written throughout my years of study.
 I have worked with Python, for files manipulation and creation of graphics, neural network design and general-purpose programs.
 I have had approach in genetic algorithms written in FORTRAN.